oscaaa8/nma2025-anticipatory-neural-decoding/README.md

 ---

-## 👨‍🔬 My Role & Contributions
+## 💻 My Role & Contributions

-- Selected and preprocessed supervised-subject calcium imaging and behavioral data
+- Selected and **preprocessed** supervised-subject calcium imaging and behavioral data
 - Built the complete analysis pipeline from scratch in Python and Jupyter (see notebook)
 - Applied **Cohen’s d** to classify neurons as anticipatory, non-anticipatory, or neutral
 - Visualized population-wide selectivity distributions and interpretive histograms